 If a tenant provides you with these documents, they can end the tenancy early without being burdened by penalty fees.

-Under state law, your rental agreement, as a landlord, has to include the following:
+Under state laws, your rental or lease agreement, as a landlord, has to include the following:

 Texas Tenant Rights and Responsibilities